-12.6 Unless otherwise specified, a student may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D, subject to the concerned faculty's course offering schedule and availability.
-Only two repeat attempts may be permitted during the study of one programme.
+Unless otherwise specified, a student may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D, subject to the concerned Faculty's course offering schedule and availability.
+After the first attempt, only two repeat attempts are permitted during the study of one programme.
 Students studying the same course on re-admission basis are allowed another maximum of two repeat attempts.
 Course grades for all attempts will appear on the student's transcript, but only the final grade earned will be included in the calculation of the student's CGPA.
-Throughout the study of one programme, no repeat attempt is permitted for a course with a grade C- or above.
+No repeat attempt is permitted for a course with a grade C- or above.

-President's List
+Dean's List

-12.7 At the end of Semester A and Semester B, or for part-time students on the completion of the second of these two semesters, a student's GPAs are calculated.
-Where a student over that period has (i) earned 12 credit units or more from courses taken at the College, (ii) achieved a GPA of 3.70 or above, (iii) not failed any course, and (iv) subject to the President's endorsement, the student is placed on the President's List.
+At the end of Semester A and Semester B, or for part-time students on the completion of the second of these two semesters, a student's GPAs are calculated.
+Where a student over that period has (i) earned twelve credit units or more from courses taken at the College; (ii) achieved a GPA of 3.70 or above; (iii) not failed any course; and (iv) subject to the Dean's endorsement, the student is placed on the Dean's list.